yugr/DirtyFrame/README.md

 * bzip2
 * libexpat

-and first 2 hundred packages of [Debian package rating](http://popcon.debian.org/by_vote).
+and first 500 packages of [Debian package rating](http://popcon.debian.org/by_vote) so I believe it's not very useful.

 # Limitations and todo